sheritsh/s21_containers/README.md

 List of classes: `list`, `map`, `queue`, `set`, `stack`, `vector`.
 - Make it as a header file `s21_containers.h` which includes different header files with implementations of the specified containers (`s21_list.h`, `s21_map.h` and etc.)
 - Provide a Makefile for testing the library (with targets clean, test)
+- The classical implementation of containers should be considered as a basis, but the final choice of implementations remains free.
+Except for the list - it should be implemented via the list structure rather than the array

 *Tip*: You can move the same implementation of container methods to base classes.
 For example, for a queue and a stack, or for a list and a vector.
 There is a UML diagram of the STL library in materials as *one possible example* of hierarchical construction.
 However, your implementation does not have to be strictly tied to this UML diagram.